 High-wear CMC applications require materials that can resist abrasion, erosion, impact, and long-duration mechanical stress.
 Engineered silicon carbide powders can help reinforce ceramic composite systems exposed to demanding surface contact, particle impact, or severe service conditions.

-Advanced Industrial Systems
+Advanced Industrial CMC Systems

 Advanced industrial CMC systems often require customized material behavior rather than off-the-shelf reinforcement.
 Washington Mills works with producers to evaluate particle size, distribution, morphology, purity, and surface characteristics for application-specific ceramic composite requirements.